Here’s a fun and tasty way for kids to get their leafy greens. Bake up a batch of these Crispy Nacho Kale Chips and watch them disappear!

 If you want to choose organic kale, you can do that.
 If it’s not available, out of your price range, or you’d rather buy conventional, know that residues found on the conventional kale don’t come close to exceeding what the EPA says is safe.

 The presence of pesticide residue doesn’t mean it’s unsafe or harmful in any way.
-It’s so much more important to buy and eat lots of fruits and vegetables than to avoid them out of fear and worry!
+As a dietitian, I can assure you: It’s SO much more important to buy and eat lots of fruits and vegetables than to avoid them out of fear and worry!

 Crispy Nacho Kale Chips